 What Are Pre-Foreclosure Properties?

 If the owner doesn’t pay what they owe, the home will move to foreclosure status, where the lender repossesses the home and sells it at an auction.
+Some states require additional notices or waiting periods before a Notice of Default or equivalent filing can be made.

 Why Pre-Foreclosures Make Good Seller Leads